Why We Trust OPQ Questionnaire

 What is the proof of OPQ's effectiveness?

-Hundreds of thousands of people fill out OPQ annually.
-Why do companies trust it in matters related to the most valuable resource - their employees?
-Over the past 30 years, SHL held a large number of studies in different countries and business sectors, in order to prove the effectiveness of the questionnaire in assessing employees’ future success.
-Compared with other instruments, OPQ has high reliability and validity, which are the main quality criteria for psychometric assessment.
-We'll talk more about them.
-Reliability equals accuracy Imagine an archer.
+Imagine an archer.
 His arrows repeatedly hit the same point on a target.
 This archer is reliable.
-Reliability of psychometric test indicates constant measurement accuracy.
-This indicator is very important for candidates’ assessment because an unreliable test is meaningless.
-You need to know how accurate the results are, to make realistic and relevant conclusions.
-In psychometrics two main types of reliability are distinguished:
+The reliability of a psychometric test indicates constant measurement accuracy.
+This indicator is very important for candidates' assessment because an unreliable test is meaningless.
+You need to know how accurate the results are to make realistic and relevant conclusions.
+In psychometrics, two main types of reliability are distinguished:

-OPQ meets both of these requirements.
-Recent studies indicate that its average value on the scale of reliability equals 0.81 (the minimum required value if 0.76).
-These data were recognized by the external independent evaluation of the British Psychological Society.
-Return on Investment and validity Validity defines to what extent test results are consistent with stated objectives.
+Validity defines to what extent test results are consistent with stated objectives.
 For HR the most important one is the validity of criteria, which is the correspondence of test results with predetermined employee performance criteria.
 For companies, this figure is important, because the validity of an assessment tool is directly linked to their return on investment ratio (ROI).
 The return on investment in the selection of each candidate is determined by multiplying the three following factors:

-For example, ROI with the validity value of 0.3 is two times greater than the one with the validity value of 0.15.
-If you choose the assessment tool with greater validity, it is more likely to ensure that you recruit the best employees.
 Criterion validity of the OPQ questionnaire has been confirmed by dozens of studies with the total of 5000 participants.
-In these studies, the real values of OPQ scales of a successful employee were compared with evaluation criteria selected by the employee’s superior.
+In these studies, the real values of OPQ scales of a successful employee were compared with evaluation criteria selected by the employee's superior.
 All estimated values of correlation between the test results and the performance criteria were significant: OPQ has good validity and predicts work success.

 Examples of research on OPQ32 criteria validity

-The success of the supervisors in retail (258 participants in the study) The study was conducted by an American retail company.
+The study was conducted by an American retail company.
 It was necessary to identify the personal constructs that can predict the effectiveness of supervisors in the supply chain.
-Conductors used a two-part model that consisted of OPQ questionnaire and managers’ evaluation of the company’s own standard of competencies, which was previously studied in SHL.
+Conductors used a two-part model that consisted of OPQ questionnaire and managers' evaluation of the company's own standard of competencies, which was previously studied in SHL.
 There were two major factors of success identified based on the analysis of this model: performance of tasks and relationships with people.
-The results showed that values of OPQ scales, that related to the successful execution of work tasks and establishing communication, clearly correlated with the managers’ scores on the two selected factors.
+The results showed that values of OPQ scales, that related to the successful execution of work tasks and establishing communication, clearly correlated with the managers' scores on the two selected factors.

-The success of the hairdressers who work in beauty salons (253 study participants).
 The study was also conducted by an American company.
-As in the previous study, the same external criteria for measuring success were used: managers' evaluation of “tasks performance” and "relationships with people”.
+As in the previous study, the same external criteria for measuring success were used: managers' evaluation of "task performance" and "relationships with people".
 The results demonstrated a clear conceptual link between the two criteria and assessed values of their respective OPQ scales.
 In addition, certain OPQ scales significantly correlated with each criterion directly.